[OVERVIEW]

 ===================

-Psychic: Gengar is 2HKO'd by every STAB Psychic user in the tier.
-Alakazam and Exeggutor deserve special mentions because the former outspeeds and always carries Psychic, whereas the latter can use Psychic to push past Gengar and inflict sleep on another Pokemon.
-Gengar is also very threatening to itself, because one Psychic is enough to leave it in range of Exeggutor's Psychic and Tauros and Snorlax's Earthquake, severely hindering its defensive ability.
+**Psychic**: Gengar is 2HKOed by every STAB Psychic user in the tier.
+Alakazam and Exeggutor deserve special mentions because the former outspeeds it and always carries Psychic, whereas the latter can use Psychic to push past Gengar and put another Pokemon to sleep.
+Opposing Gengar is also very threatening because one Psychic is enough to leave Gengar in range of Exeggutor's Psychic and Tauros's and Snorlax's Earthquakes, severely hindering its defensive ability.
 However, Slowbro and Starmie may not necessarily be running Psychic, and Thunderbolt turns the tides on them.

-Earthquake: Gengar is 2HKO'd by Snorlax and Tauros' Earthquake.
-Tauros' high critical-hit rate means that a critical hit OHKO is also a realistic prospect, whereas Gengar can only 4HKO Tauros and 5HKO Snorlax without resorting to Explosion.
+**Earthquake**: Gengar is 2HKOed by Snorlax's and Tauros's Earthquake; in addition, Tauros's high Speed means that a critical hit OHKO is also a realistic prospect.
+By contrast, Gengar can only 4HKO Tauros and 5HKO Snorlax with any of its moves without Explosion or Special drops.
 Hence, Gengar should be very wary of its HP, as its ability to be threatening becomes hindered once it is in range of these two Pokemon's Earthquake.
-However, with Sleep Clause active, Gengar can also force both Pokemon out, since Tauros is often percieved as too high value to risk the interaction and Snorlax is outsped.
-Moreover, Snorlax might not be using Earthquake, and although rare, Tauros can also choose to drop it for other moves, significantly improving the matchup for Gengar due to turning the 2HKOs into 5HKOs or 6HKOs.
+However, with Sleep Clause active, Gengar can also force both Pokemon out, since Tauros is often perceived as too valuable to risk the interaction, and Snorlax is outsped.
+Moreover, Snorlax might not be using Earthquake, and although doing so is rare, Tauros can also choose to drop it for other moves, significantly improving the matchup for Gengar because they can now only threaten a 5HKO or 6HKO.

-Chansey: Once Sleep Clause is active, Chansey takes very little damage from Gengar's attacks, and can threaten it with paralysis and proceed to damage it while only being wary of the threat of Explosion.
-In fact, if carrying Reflect, Chansey doesn't even fear Explosion unless it scores a critical hit.
+**Chansey**: Once Sleep Clause is active, Chansey can come in and take very little damage from Gengar's attacks, threatening Gengar with paralysis and damaging moves while only being wary of the threat of Explosion.
+In fact, with Reflect, Chansey doesn't even fear Explosion unless it scores a critical hit.

-Paralysis: Gengar is notoriously weak to paralysis.
-In fact, it is often considered desirable to paralyse it even with Sleep Clause not yet active.
-A paralysed Gengar cannot block Sleep from the opponent consistently, since all of Jynx, opposing Gengar and Exeggutor carry a strong move to damage it with, and Chansey can chip it with its attacking moves until it is forced to Explode.
-Moreover, it means that Tauros is guaranteed to outspeed, and Snorlax with Earthquake becomes a much bigger threat.
-Paralysis also hinders the chances of landing Hypnosis, which coupled with the fact that a very significant amount of Pokemon in the tier can 2HKO it, makes landing Hypnosis a difficult proposition.
-All of this means that a paralysed Gengar will often be forced to Explode fairly quickly in a predictable fashion, making it significantly easier for the opponent to absorb Explosion in the most optimal way possible for them.
+**Paralysis**: Gengar is notoriously weak to paralysis.
+In fact, opponents often desire to paralyze it even with Sleep Clause not yet active.
+A paralyzed Gengar cannot block a sleep move from the opponent's Pokemon consistently, since all of Jynx, opposing Gengar, and Exeggutor carry a strong move to damage it with, and Chansey can chip it with attacking moves until it is forced to use Explosion.
+Moreover, Tauros is guaranteed to outspeed it, and Snorlax with Earthquake becomes a much bigger threat.
+Paralysis also hinders the chances of landing Hypnosis, which, coupled with the fact that a very significant number of Pokemon in the tier can 2HKO it, makes landing Hypnosis a difficult proposition.
+All of this means that a paralyzed Gengar will often be forced to use Explosion fairly early in a predictable fashion, making it significantly easier for the opponent's team to take Explosion in the most optimal way possible.

-Chip damage: As mentioned before, Gengar heavily relies on its HP to be able to switch it in safely, be a defensive check and be more threatening.
-This means that chip damage with the intent of lowering Gengar's HP to the point it is in range of an Earthquake or Psychic is often good progress when it comes to beating it.
+**Chip Damage**: As mentioned before, Gengar heavily relies on its HP to be able to switch in safely, be a check, and be more threatening.
+This means that chipping Gengar's HP down to the point it is in range of an Earthquake or Psychic is often good progress to beating it.

 [CREDITS]